 2) Costs are expenses incurred in your case for materials, services, and fees usually paid to third parties.
 Examples include court filing fees, experts, and court runners.

 3) Complexity is a large factor in determining the amount of fees charged.
 For example, the value of a self-employed party’s business requires the services of a forensic accountant to accurately determine.
-Other examples include detailed custody investigations by a psychologist, farm land appraisals, and tracing a party’s separate property when it becomes mixed up with a couple’s community property.
+Other examples include detailed custody investigations by a psychologist, farm land appraisals, and use of an expert to trace out a party’s separate property when it becomes mixed up with a couple’s community property.

 4) High levels of emotion are the greatest single source of increased legal fees.
 Animosity, distrust, greed, and many others emotions can make even the simplest of cases very expensive because one or both parties will be unwilling to agree thereby forcing contested trials.